The graph minor theorem in topological combinatorics: Introduction

 \section{Introduction}

+We study a category $ \cG_{\leq g} $ whose objects are finite connected graphs of genus at most $ g $ and whose morphisms are built out of automorphisms, deletions, and contractions.
+A precise definition of this category will appear in Section \ref{sec:def}.
+We then prove finite generations results about the representation theory of this category and apply these results in topological combinatorics.
+In particular we study spaces arising from graphs that behave well with respect to automorphisms, deletions, and contractions.

 Throughout this introduction, a \textbf{graph} will refer to an at most one-dimensional CW complex that is both connected and finite.
 We say that a graph $G$ is a \textbf{minor} of a graph $G'$ if $G$ can be obtained from $G'$ by a sequence of edge deletions and contractions.
-In their seminal series of papers, Robertson and Seymour proved, among many other things, that the minor relation is actually a well-quasi-order.
+In their seminal series of papers, Robertson and Seymour proved, among many other things, that the minor relation is actually a well-quasi-order \parencite{RSXX,RSXXIII}.
 That is to say, in \emph{any} infinite collection of graphs, there must be a pair where one is a minor of the other.
-In the prequel work to the present paper, Proudfoot and the authors proved a categorical version of the graph minor theorem that we now outline.
+In this paper, we prove a weakened categorical version of the graph minor theorem which we outline below.

-Write $\cG$ for the category whose objects are graphs, and whose morphisms are what are known as \textbf{minor morphisms} (see Section \ref{subsec:category}).
+Fix a nonnegative integer $ g $ and write $\cG_{\leq g} $ for the category whose objects are graphs of genus at most $ g $, and whose morphisms are what are known as \textbf{minor morphisms} (see Section \ref{sec:def}).
 While the precise definition of a minor morphism is a bit technical, for the purposes of this introduction you can think of them as maps built out of edge deletions, contractions, and graph automorphisms.
 In particular, one has a minor morphism $\phi:G' \rightarrow G$ if and only if $G$ is a minor of $G'$.
 A $\cGop$-module over a Noetherian ring $R$ is then a covariant functor $M:\cGop \rightarrow R\mbox{-mod}$.
 Concretely, a $\cGop$-module may be thought of as a collection of $R$-modules $\{M(G)\}_{G}$, one for each graph $G$, such that whenever $G$ is a minor of $G'$, one has an induced map $M(G) \rightarrow M(G')$.
 We say that a $\cGop$-module $M$ is finitely generated if there is some finite list of graphs $\{G_i\}_{i}$ such that each $ M(G_{i}) $ is a finitely generated $ R $-module and for any graph $G$, the $R$-module $M(G)$ is spanned by the images of the $M(G_i)$ under the aforementioned maps induced by the minor relation.
-The main theorem of \parencite{MiProRa}, what is referred to as the \textbf{categorical graph minor theorem}, states that $\cGop$-modules satisfy a \textbf{Noetherian Property}.
-That is to say, submodules of finitely generated $\cGop$-modules must themselves be finitely generated.
-In Section \ref{fgcor}, we explore the plethora of consequences one obtains from the knowledge that a given $\cGop$-module is finitely generated.